LakshaySoin/LakshaySoin/README.md

 - 💬 Ask me about basketball!
 I have been playing basketball since I can remeber and I follow the NBA closely.
 We can talk about anything via my email listed below!
 - 📫 How to reach me: lakshaysoin@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I have the cutest dog named after my favorite food!
+- ⚡ Fun fact: I have the cutest dog named after one of my favorite foods!
 His name is Pickle!